 If you’re a beginner, by all means buy the cheapest 140lb paper you can find!
 It’s great for practice, you won’t feel bad about using it as you get used to painting.
-I buy the cheap “Master’s Touch” brand found in Hobby Lobby, you can get a few small pads for under $10.
+I usually buy the “Master’s Touch” brand found in Hobby Lobby, you can get a few small pads for under $10.
 Another option is Arteza’s “Premium” quality.
 It’s really not very premium and tends to warp easy..but again, it’s cheap and great for practicing, I do recommend it for that!
-Blick also has their student grade paper for a good price too!

 For intermediate paper qualities, I like Arteza’s Expert, Strathmore 400 series, or even some other budget brands hold up quite well!
 Don’t be afraid to try any out when you’re just starting to see what you like best.

 Arches watercolor paper is the top of the line, but pretty pricey.
 It comes in both hot & cold press 100% cotton blocks, and is excellent quality used by professionals.
 I recommend waiting on this paper until you get a good feel for watercolor painting.

 There is a big variety to choose from and lots of different brands.
 I’m only going to mention below ones I’ve personally tried, however I’m sure if you have or try a different brand you’ll be fine!